5 things to do before writing an estimate

 If you’re just starting out and are stumped on what to charge your clients, do some research on your competitors.
 Look up competitors that are similar to your level of time in the market, type of service, and target market.

 The cost you decide on needs to be reflective of the level of your service.
-Be aware that if you charge too little, your service may look cheap and unreliable but if you charge too much, you run the risk of high dissatisfaction rates among your clients who expect more from you due to your costs.
-The bottom line is that if you price it high you need to have a basis for that claim on quality.
+Be aware that if you charge too little, your service may look cheap and unreliable.
+However, your pricing should be competitive.
+Also, if you price it high you need to have a basis for that claim on quality.

 Although an estimate is a rough outline, it is better to be as close to the final price as possible.
 It may be challenging in the beginning but with experience and practice, you will be an estimating pro in no time.